IdiosApps/jenkins-2-diagrams/README.md

 Overall, I should probably aim to add a Mermaid exporter to `anytree`.
 There's no issues/PRs for it so far.
 `anytree`'s `dotexporter.py` is ~ 400 lines, but more than half of it is examples.
 I'll try a basic version in this POC first.

+The mermaid tree generation is working nicely.
+Seeing that anytree can import/export trees as Python dictionaries helped me see I can move to a minimal dependency version, hopefully without too much challenge.
+That can happen later.
+I will try to raise a basic PR for a Mermaid exporter now.

+# Developing a POC (2/2)

 - [ ] Change to support more proper syntax
 - [ ] Be more flexible with matches (`build(job: '...',...)` vs `build job:'...'`, etc.))